Don't avoid the open interview process. Handled well, it could help you land a job — and fast.

 Start with the organization's website for general information before checking out their Facebook page, LinkedIn profile, and other social media accounts for more details.
 Use a site like Glassdoor to learn what current and former employees think about working there, as well.

 Since each employer will meet with many candidates, doing your research can help you stand out from other applicants.
-By doing adequate research, you'll already know a good deal about the company's goals, market space, and culture which will help you answer questions accurately and effectively — and this will be sure to impress.
+By doing adequate research with a pre-interview research checklist, you'll already know a good deal about the company's goals, market space, and culture which will help you answer questions accurately and effectively — and this will be sure to impress.

 Expect to wait